WWDP: Early years

 By June, the owner, a California resident, was going through a divorce, which complicated his efforts to keep the station going.
 He stopped paying syndication distributors, the diesel fuel supplier and other creditors, and the employees' paychecks started to bounce.
 The station was put on the market, but there were no credible buyers.
 Finally, in September, the diesel fuel supplier refused to deliver any more fuel to power the transmitter facility.
 As a result, the station abruptly went off the air at 1:13 p.m. on September 19, 1989, when the last remaining diesel generator ran out of fuel.
 At the time, many of the employees had not been paid for eight weeks.

 Attempts to use channel 46 were periodically made in the next several years, but the tower situation loomed over any and all potential users.
 In 1990, Steve Mindich, owner of the weekly Boston Phoenix newspaper, reached a deal to buy WHRC through his Rogue Television Corporation.
-Mindich planned to rename WPHX and also held a tentative deal to buy the silent WNHT in Concord, New Hampshire; the stations were to be affiliates of the planned Star Television Network, airing classic TV shows.
+Mindich planned to rename the station WPHX and also held a tentative deal to buy the silent WNHT in Concord, New Hampshire; the stations were to be affiliates of the planned Star Television Network, airing classic TV shows.

 Mindich's deal, however, came undone because he could not secure a tower, a necessity if the station were to improve its facilities.
 In late 1991, another deal was struck to sell the station to Two if by Sea Broadcasting Corporation, headed by Michael Parker of Easton, Pennsylvania, who owned WTVE in Reading.

 In 1995, Parker proposed the construction of a 1049 ft tower in Bridgewater.
 The idea drew the ire of local residents.
 The planning board in Bridgewater denied the project, prompting Parker to sue.